 CiK values the importance of having rigorous, reproducible, and replicable results.
 We believe preregistration is an essential part of this process and encourage empirical work submitted at this journal to utilize preregistration.
 If a study could not be preregistered, then the authors must justify this decision in the cover letter to the editors.
 At CiK we also encourage the submission of direct and conceptual replication studies.

 Indexing and Archiving

-CiK issues DOIs through the University of Essex.
-We also invest in long-term archiving of all submissions through the CLOCKSS archival system.
+STORK is now a Crossref member and CiK issues DOIs directly through Crossref.
+We also invest in long-term archiving of all submissions through the CLOCKSS archival system and the PKP preservation network.
+In the next year we will also have our content permenantly preserved through the Portico system.
 Lastly, indexing is completed via CrossRef and will be searchable on Google Scholar.
-We will be on PubMed/Europe PMC once established for 2 years, as per their requirements.
-Should you require us to provide additional indexing, please let us know and we will do our best to accommodate.
+We will be on PubMed/Europe PMC once we have completed the necessary requirements.
+Should you require us to provide additional indexing information, please let us know and we will do our best to accommodate.
 Please remember we are a society, non-profit, owned and operated journal!
 We aim to do much more and need your support to make this possible.